docknetwork/rosetta-api/README.md

 This is Dock's implementation of the [Rosetta API](https://github.com/coinbase/rosetta-specifications) for our Subsrate blockchain, written in NodeJS using PolkadotJS.
 Currently in development but mostly done.
 Any suggestions or improvements are welcome.
 This isn't considered production ready yet but you can go ahead and try it.

 ## Prerequisites
 Install Yarn or NPM, run the usual `yarn install` or `npm install`.
-Note the configuration files in the `networks` directory.
-To add a custom network, copy one of the files and change the parameters.
-You will need to also export your chain metadata and ensure its defined in the network configuration.

-Network configuration files are automatically loaded when the API initializes.

 ## Development
 Run `yarn dev` to run a development instance of the API.
 Default port is 8080.
 Check the rosetta-cli configuration files in `/rosetta-cli`.
 Rosetta CLI usage is [better documented here](https://github.com/coinbase/rosetta-cli), but the main files to check are: